pcanwar/dojo/ethereum/contracts/truffle/README.md

 ## **Connect Truffle to Metamask**

 1- install Metamask on Chrome Extension
- 2- configuring Metamask Private network:
+ 2- configuring Metamask network:
- 1- from option, use &quot;Custom RPC&quot;, at address [http://127.0.0.1:xxxx](about:blank)
+ - from option, use &quot;Custom RPC&quot;, at address [http://127.0.0.1:xxxx](about:blank)
- 2- pick up any private keys to import accounts.
+ - pick up any private keys to import accounts.

+### Note(1):
+Installing Truffle globally using the command sudo you need to run the develop command sudo truffle develop